 - Use the correct markers.
 Designed specifically for dry erase markers, dry erase boards do not provide the same result when a permanent or washable marker is used.
 Prevent ghosting and staining by using dry erase markers only.
 Low-oder markers are not suggested for heavy use as they typically are more difficult to erase cleanly.

 - Review cleaning instructions for your board.
 Depending on the surface of your board, cleaning instructions may vary.
 While some boards call for a special cleaning solution, others only require water and a paper towel.
 Typically, porcelain steel surfaces require little cleaning, whereas melamine or laminate boards must be cleaned shortly after use to avoid ghosting.

 - Wipe off writing daily.
 A good habit to start, wiping off writing daily will help keep your dry erase board looking new.
 To ensure boards are clean, designate one student per class to clean the board before dismissal.

 Keeping your dry erase board clean guarantees optimal performance for years to come.

 Whether you teach kindergarten or college courses, dry erase boards are convenient, cost effective and easy-to-use learning aids.
 Available in a variety of sizes and functions to suit your teaching style and needs, whiteboards have become a staple of the modern classroom.

-Find the perfect dry erase board for your classroom today.
+Find the perfect classroom dry erase board today.
 Browse Worthington Direct’s extensive online inventory of dry erase surfaces.